 Access at AMBARAWA RAILWAY MUSEUM

-Most parts of the outdoor museum on the way to Semarang are easy to explore, with only a few steps here and there remaining.
+Most parts of the outdoor museum on the way to Semarang are easy to explore, with few steps only.

 Access to RAMAYANA DANCE PERFORMANCE – Outdoor

-At the outdoor theatre, a few seats are available that can be reached over a ramp.
+At the outdoor theatre at Prambanan, a few seats are available that can be reached over a ramp.
 The seats can be removed to make space for a wheelchair.